ParkL/wh1le/README.md

 Wh1le
 =====

-Implementation of the while language and the available expression analysis for a homework.
+Implementation of the while language (work in progress) and the available expression analysis for a homework.
 I thought I'd rather write the thing down instead of doing the analysis by hand.

+What's there:

+- While-Syntax (with some implicits but kind of unwieldy yet)
+- While analysis functions, the analysis algorithm and instances:
+  - Available Expression
+  - Live Variables
+  - Very Busy Expression
+- Tests

 TODO: